Unity-Technologies/Unity-Simulation-Smart-Camera-Outdoor/README.md

 #### How to extend this project
 This project can be extended to simulate smart cameras at a traffic intersection.
 The waypoint system and car physics can be modified to generate difference scenarios to generate data set.

+### Limitations and known issues
+Limitations
+- The current waypoints system supports upto 20 cars.
+- The waypoint system is not configurable.
+- Car physics uses a single raycast to account for car in the front.
+It does not account for cars in the blind spot.

+#### Known Issues
+Depth grab currently does not work as expected with explicit render texture provided to camera's target texture.
+The work around for this is, provide a RenderTexture to Car's _RegularCam and set targetTexture of _DepthCam to None while running with Car dashboard camera view.